DFE-Digital/dfe-analytics/README.md

 In the above example, all create, delete or update entity events to the `course_options` table and `id` matching value `1234` will be logged, or any import entity events to the `courses` table will also be logged.

+**IMPORTANT**:

+Please ensure you are not logging sensitive data to debug.
+Your project should define blocklist and pii (personally identifiable information) fields, so these should prevent any sensitive data appearing in the events.

+Logging to debug should only be used for diagnosis/investigation purposes.
+Once diagnosis/investigation is complete, the logging to debug should be removed.

 ### Matching on non-hash fields

 This is best demonstrated by example.